temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

    ```
    1. _Be sure to do this for **every** terminal_
 1. Compile the code using `mvn clean compile`
-1. In a terminal, run the command `mvn exec:java -Dexec.mainClass="sendingsignalsexternal.SendSignalExternalWorker"` to start the Worker.
+1. In a terminal, run the command `mvn exec:java -Dexec.mainClass="sendingsignalsexternal.SendSignalExternalWorker"` to start the Worker
    1. Make sure you are in the correct directory by running `ex1`
    1. If you're in the GitPod environment, you can instead run `ex1w`
 1. You should see output similar to the following from your Worker: